okx/KIPs/docs/draft/OIP-24.md

 User can create their own token on OKChain and allow other users to trade it.
 But sometimes the tokens are lack of liquidity.

 DEXMarketMaker can work as a simple market maker bot provide liquidity for specific token.
-User also can implment their own sophisticated market maker based on it to work as a profitable bot.
+User also can implment their own sophisticated market maker strategy based on it to work as a profitable bot

 ## 2. Summary

-This OIP aims to provide a market maker frameworker for okex dex.
+This OIP aims to provide a market maker frameworker for okex dex

 ## 3. Proposal